 #1: Target Population

-Reportingonsuicide.org provides recommendations and responsible reporting recommendations based off research in effort to prevent or minimize subjecting vulnerable individuals to risk factors.
-On their website, they state that “Risk of additional suicides increases when the story explicitly describes the suicide method, uses dramatic/graphic headlines or images, and repeated/extensive coverage sensationalizes or glamorizes a death.”
+Reportingonsuicide.org provides responsible reporting recommendations based off research in an effort to prevent or minimize subjecting vulnerable individuals to risk factors.
+On their website, they state, “risk of additional suicides increases when the story explicitly describes the suicide method, uses dramatic/graphic headlines or images, and repeated/extensive coverage sensationalizes or glamorizes a death.”
 Showing this graphic scene to a demographic that may be struggling with issues portrayed in the show is irresponsible and ignores research aimed to help and keep people alive.